 For the record, I am blocking Vitaly’s main IP address in Russia.
 So hopefully he won’t have access to or find this post, to then decide to start targeting non -1 Analytics accounts.

 Let me know if this helps.
 Please comment below.
+Or check out my guest post service.

 His latest gem…